slotThe/vc-use-package/README.md

 The argument to `:vc` is a plist with the following keywords: `:fetcher :repo :rev :backend`.

-For a list of supported fetchers, see `vc-use-package-allowed-fetchers`.
+For a list of supported fetchers, see `vc-use-package-fetchers`.
 Additionally, `:fetcher` may also be a URL, in which case it is followed verbatim.
 The `:rev` and `:backend` keywords are given to `vc-package-install` as-is.
+The `:fetcher` and `:repo` arguments may either be strings, or symbols (as above).

 ### In combination with `use-package-always-ensure`